rjuju/sql2pg/README.md

 WHERE salary > 0
 start with employee_id = 1 CONNECT BY isvalid = 1 and PRIOR employee_id = manager_id;
 SELECT a,b,c FROM foo bar group by grouping sets(a, cube(a,b), rollup(c,a), cube(rollup(a,b,c)));
+SELECT * FROM tbl t, t2 natural join t3 FOR UPDATE OF t2.a, col wait 1;
 ```

 Converted: